-Log Books sub-clauses in LANDSCAPE MAINTENANCE, Control of Pest and Weed Species clause, and in Vegetation Control clause in this work section.
+For each declared weed species controlled, log book records of chemical use should be kept.
+Refer to Log Books sub-clauses in Control of Pest and Weed Species clause, LANDSCAPE MAINTENANCE work section, and in Vegetation Control clause in this work section.